Office of the Secretary, Office of Natural Resources Revenue, Interior.

 In accordance with the Paperwork Reduction Act of 1995, we provide the general public and other Federal agencies with an opportunity to comment on new, proposed, revised, and continuing collections of information.
 This helps us assess the impact of our information collection requirements and minimize the public's reporting burden.
 It also helps the public understand our information collection requirements and provide the requested data in the desired format.

-We published a notice, with a 60-day public comment period soliciting comments on this collection of information, in the Federal Register on May 7, 2019 (84 FR 19946).
-During the 60-day period, we specifically reached out to seven companies impacted by this ICR to request input.
-In response to the outreach, we received five responsive comments.
+We published a Federal Register notice, with a 60-day public comment period soliciting comments on this collection of information on September 23, 2019 (84 FR 49760).
+During the 60-day period, we specifically reached out to five companies impacted by this ICR to request input.
+In response to the outreach, we received three responsive comments.

 The first comment we received stated:

 I have read this notice and agree with the burden hours.